Header

 OK I’ve Got Time, Let’s Dive In

-For longer webpages I had made, I wanted to use anchor elements to let readers navigate to the relevant sections within the page (I did know enough to know that the <a> thing was called an anchor element, and that it could be used for in-page as well as between-page navigation).
+For longer webpages I’ve made, I wanted to use anchor elements to let readers navigate to the relevant sections within the page (I did know enough to know that the <a> thing was called an anchor element, and that it could be used for in-page as well as between-page navigation).
 However, immediate jumps around a page can be confusing/jarring, compared to an actual navigation where the user is moved to a fully new page.
 I actually often find it confusing for pages I myself have authored, let alone websites I'm not familiar with.

 Let's first cover the “normal” way.
-To create a link on a page to another section in that page, we specify <a href="#some_interesting_element">, where the desired element, typically a header, has a matching ID, e.g. <h2 id="#some_interesting_element">.
+To create a link on a page to another section in that page, we specify <a href="#some_interesting_element">, where the desired element, typically a header, has a matching ID, e.g. <h2 id="some_interesting_element">.
 We’ll not use any framework here:

-<!DOCTYPE html>
+<!doctype html>

 <html lang="en">